YusufSalihBakirci/PIO-FRONT/theme/src/IframeTarget/README.md

 - **InputPanel/**

   - `InputPanel.vue` - Handles target selection and creation
-  - `TargetCreator.vue` - Creates target configurations
+  - `TargetCreator.vue` - Creates target configurations.
+Must be used with TargetCodes.js and TargetConfigs.js and must be target agnostic.
   - `CodeEditor.vue` - Monaco editor for custom code
   - `TargetJSCreator.vue` - Generates target JS code